 Did you know that online commerce has grown substantially since COVID-19?
-It’s true… a recent survey by Engine they found that although consumers are pessimistic, they’re spending up to 30% more online.
+It’s true… a recent survey by Engine found that although consumers are pessimistic, they’re spending up to 30% more online.

 In fact, I would go as far as saying that Black Friday is undoubtedly the most important date in the coming quarter for any e-commerce store owner.